 A variety of services are available to individuals who have been determined eligible through assessment and evaluation.

 This page contains information about applying for accommodations for the SAT.
-Staff at Conestoga High School can assist families in applying for accommodations, contact your student’s school counselor.
+Staff at Perkiomen Valley High School can assist families in applying for accommodations, contact your student’s school counselor.
 Approved accommodations are typically valid for the student’s high school career.
 College Board makes the determination as to student eligibility for accommodations.

 This page contains information about applying for accommodations for the ACT.
 You must apply for accommodations when close to the testing window.
 Contact your student’s school counselor for more information.
 ACT makes the determination as to student eligibility for accommodations.